01 of 08

 You can also buy a scoby online.Continue to 2 of 8 below.

 Brew Kombucha - Gather Your Supplies

-- 5-6 teabags per gallon.
-Black or green tea is traditional for kombucha and help maintain a consistent pH level which discourages the growth of molds.
+- 5 to 6 teabags per gallon.
+Black or green tea is traditional for kombucha and helps maintain a consistent pH level which discourages the growth of molds.
 Teas with oils such as Earl Grey can cause your kombucha to mold, so avoid these.
 You can use herbal blends along with black and green teas once you have your kombucha well-established, but do not use herbal blends alone because they will not maintain pH to the level needed to favor only good bacteria and yeast.

 - White sugar, one cup per gallon.
 Use white sugar or evaporated cane sugar.
 No honey, maple syrup, or turbinado sugar.
 Again this goes back to the need to maintain a consistent pH level to encourage the growth of only healthful bacteria and yeast and discourage mold growth.

 - Brew pot for tea.
 Self-explanatory — something you can boil a gallon of water in.